Types of Driver’s Licenses: What do they mean?

 Commercial Driver’s License (Class A, B, and C)

 A commercial driver’s license is required to operate vehicles that have a gross vehicle weight rating of over 26,000 pounds.
 Because of the differences between these large commercial vehicles and standard passenger cars, CDL training programs like ours can help prepare people how to operate these vehicles.

 A CDL falls into a few classes that vary depending on weight and vehicle specs.
 Class A CDL training can help prepare people to drive the trucks often referred to as big rigs, semi-trucks, 18-wheelers, and tractor-trailers.
 A Class B commercial driver’s license also has special requirements.
 In order to drive a passenger bus, box truck, construction vehicles, and other similar vehicles, a Class B license is required.
 Some people may choose to undergo Class B driver’s license training to prepare them for this type of license.
 Finally, a Class C CDL license is generally required for those who want to drive a vehicle with 15 or more passengers or transport hazardous waste.

 Before Uber and Lyft, taxis were a major player in most metropolitan areas.
 Though not as prominent, they are still popular today and drivers require a special license.
 Drivers must be over 18 to drive these for-hire vehicles, but there is typically still a passenger limit.

 Many people find motorcycles to be a lot of fun, but are a very different type of vehicle to handle compared to a car.
 Many states require a separate motorcycle license.
 Like regular Class D licenses, many states also have junior motorcycle licenses (MJ) with more restrictions such as age.

-If you are interested in getting a commercial driver’s license, contact us today to take the first step towards training for a career as a professional truck driver.
+If you are interested in training for a commercial driver’s license, contact us today to take the first step to find out more.